 - God of the Gaps—Do All Christian Apologetics Fall Into This Kind of Argument?

 Rare Earth: Why Complex Life is Uncommon in the Universe by Peter D. Ward and Donald Brownlee

-A classic book for modern Christian apologetics and science, recently updated (June, 2001) with fully one third of the book updated.
+A classic book for modern Christian apologetics and science.
 Dr. Ross presents the latest scientific evidence for intelligent design of our world and an easy to understand introduction to modern cosmology.
 This is a great book to give agnostics, who have an interest in cosmology and astronomy.